 When Henry Horlbeck died in 1837, several of his children settled his estate by transferring their interests in Boone Hall to four of his sons, Henry, Daniel, Edward, and John Horlbeck, on October 1, 1842.
 The sale described the plantation as having a "Wooden Dwelling House, Brick Stables, Barns, Brick Kilns, and buildings" on 1442 acres "commonly called and known by the name of Boone Hall."
 The plantation, which used enslaved labor until the American Civil War, is one of America's oldest plantations listed on the National Register of Historic Places.

-The most important historic structures in the district are the brick slave cabins located along Slave Street between 1790 and 1810.
-The historic district includes a 1936 Colonial Revival-style dwelling and multiple significant landscape features.
+The district's most important historic structures are the brick slave cabins located along Slave Street between 1790 and 1810.
+The district also includes a 1936 Colonial Revival-style dwelling and multiple significant landscape features.
 It has continually produced crops for over 320 years and is open for public tours.